+many institutions to have benefited from Mr Casey's courses.
 In 2002, 86 of the school's 850 students were suspended.

-In January 2003, Mr Casey ran sessions at the school on restorative practices and provided staff and students with a script of simple questions aimed at offenders and those who had been harmed, to use when dealing with conflicts.
-By the end of 2003 there had been only 26 suspensions, and in 2004 that number dropped to six.
+In January 2003, Mr Casey ran sessions at the school on restorative practices and provided staff and students with a script of simple questions had been only 26 suspensions, and in 2004 that number dropped to six.